Prostate Cancer Specialist

 - High risk – PSA of over 20 and a Gleason score of 9-10

-If your prostate cancer screening indicates that you might have prostate cancer your, urologist orders additional testing, including biopsies, ultrasounds, and MRI fusion.
+If your prostate cancer screening indicates that you might have prostate cancer, your urologist orders additional testing, including biopsies, ultrasounds, and MRI fusion.
+Your cancer care team will also determine this in a process called staging.
+The information will then help your doctors to know how best to treat the cancer.

 The team at Urology of Greater Atlanta provides customized treatment plans depending on the severity of your condition.
 For example, if your PSA and Gleason numbers indicate a low to moderate risk, your doctor might suggest active surveillance and take prompt action if your disease shows signs of progressing.

 However, if you have advanced prostate cancer, your urologist might recommend hormone therapy or radiotherapy brachytherapy (seeds) with or without external beam radiation.
 The team also offers surgical treatments such as prostatectomy.
-The team provides both open and minimally invasive procedures, including robotically-assisted surgeries.
+We provide both open and minimally invasive procedures, including robotically-assisted surgeries.

-If you’re due for a prostate cancer screening or have concerns about your prostate health, call Urology of Greater Atlanta or make an appointment online today.
+If you’re due for a prostate cancer screening or have concerns about your prostate health, contact Urology of Greater Atlanta or make an appointment online today!
+We have multiple locations throughout Georgia for your convenience.
+Our specialists look forward to giving you the peace of mind you deserve!